Lydney: Secondary education

+The town is served by The Dean Academy, previously Whitecross School (1973-2012), and before that the Lydney Grammar School (1903–1973).

+Media

+Local TV coverage is provided by BBC West and ITV West Country.
+Television signals are received from the Mendip TV transmitter.
+Local radio stations are BBC Radio Gloucestershire, Heart West, Greatest Hits Radio South West and Dean Radio, a community based radio station.
+The local newspaper is The Forester.

 Sport, recreation and arts

 The town's rugby football club plays rugby union and is based at Regentsholme.
 The club had successful runs in the John Player Cup during the 1980s, including a match against Sale F.C. which was televised on the BBC's Rugby Special.
 There is also a leisure centre which contains an indoor swimming pool, a gym and more.

 Lydney Cricket Club is an English amateur cricket club that was founded in 1862 and has been based on The Bob Park Cricket Ground on Swan Road since 1949.

-Lydney CC have 3 Saturday senior XI teams.
+Lydney CC have three Saturday senior XI teams.
 The 1st and 2nd XI compete in the Gloucestershire County Cricket League, the 3rd XI are in the Cheltenham, Gloucester and Forest of Dean League.
 They also have a Midweek senior XI team in the Forest of Dean Midweek League, a Sunday XI team that play the occasional friendly matches in and around the local district, and an established junior training section that play competitive cricket in the Leadon Vale Youth Cricket League.
 Former Glamorgan captain and England opening batsman Steve James began his career at the club.
 Lydney was also the club of first English club of England wicket-keeper Geraint Jones.